Industry Guide for the labelling of cosmetics

 8.1 International Nomenclature for Cosmetic Ingredients (INCI) System

 INCI stands for the International Nomenclature for Cosmetic Ingredients.
 It is a system for naming cosmetic ingredients that is multilingual, multinational and based on Latin.
-It was created by the Personal Care Products Council’s (previously called the Cosmetic, Toiletry and Fragrance Association) International Nomenclature Committee.
-The INCI system forms the basis of the International Cosmetic Ingredient (ICI) Dictionary and Handbook.
+It was created by the Personal Care Products Council's International Nomenclature Committee.
+The INCI system forms the basis of the International Cosmetic Ingredient Dictionary and Handbook.
 The Dictionary and Handbook presents the bulk of INCI names juxtaposed with their corresponding empirical chemical formulas, technical/trade names, Chemical Abstracts System numbers (CAS No.), or alternate numbers.
 This allows for the unambiguous identification of ingredients.
 Health Canada, along with other government and industry representatives, is a participant of the International Nomenclature Committee, which determines the INCI name assigned to each cosmetic ingredient.

 8.2 Ingredient nomenclature

-The Cosmetic Regulations require that all cosmetic products sold in Canada must list the ingredients on the label using the INCI labelling system as found in the most recent edition of the International Cosmetic Ingredient (ICI) Dictionary and Handbook.
+The CR require that all cosmetic products sold in Canada list the ingredients on the label using the INCI labelling system as found in the most recent edition of the International Cosmetic Ingredient Dictionary and Handbook (ICI Dictionary).
 The list of ingredients must appear on the outer label of a cosmetic, or if the cosmetic has one label only, on that label.
 Extra descriptive or marketing terminology is not acceptable in the ingredient list, although it is permissible elsewhere on the label.
-For certain ingredients and products such as botanicals and ornamental containers, the manner for listing these is prescribed by the Cosmetic Regulations.
+For certain ingredients and products such as botanicals and ornamental containers, the manner for listing these is prescribed by the CR.

 8.2.1 Botanicals

 Botanicals are ingredients that are directly derived from a plant and that have not been chemically modified before being used in the preparation of a cosmetic.
-In the INCI Dictionary, botanicals are listed using their genus, species, common name, plant part and extraction method.
-Therefore, the INCI name for orange peel extract would be Citrus aurantium dulcis (orange) peel extract.
-In Canada, botanicals must be listed using at least the genus and species portions of the INCI name.
+Botanicals and herbal ingredients must be listed using their genus and species portions of the INCI name (at minimum), or the complete INCI name.
+Please refer to section 21.2(3) of the CR.

 The label must show at least "Citrus aurantium dulcis".